 An ART® session requires a certain amount of active participation from the client, who usually remains dressed and frequently changes position on the treatment table while the practitioner engages in problem-solving.
 Is the pain coming from a muscle being stretched during an action?
 Is there a nerve entrapment creating pain or weakness?
 Is the pain in one area because of an issue in an antagonistic structure?
 The client’s active participation of movement during a stretch helps both control the intensity and neurologically improve the rate of tissue release.

-Ultimately, P-DTR® feels like sign language that your brain understands, while you don’t.
-What you will understand though, is that a movement will instantaneously change from painful or difficult to easier after a quick correction.
+Ultimately, P-DTR® feels like sign language that your brain understands and learns from.
+A movement will instantaneously change from painful or difficult, to easier, after a quick correction.

 We will use gentle muscle tests to determine if there is proper function in muscles, ligaments, tendons, joints, etc. Via a system of neurological communication, we determine which receptors are responsible for which pains.
 We then “show” them to the brain, and the brain will respond to a “reboot” of sorts and fix the problem, restoring normal functionality to the structure in question.

 Yay!
 Now you are pain free!
 So, so, simple. ☺